zadeviggers/Simple-Vanilla-Notifications/README.md

 ## Server-Side Rendering

-Make sure that you don't call `createNotificationManager` until it's in a context that has the document object available.
+Make sure that you don't call `createNotificationManager` until it's in an enviroment that has `window` and `document` available.
 Most of the time, this means that you should only call it client side.
 You can do this in Solid by creating a signal for the notification manager that's initially null, and then create the manager and stick it in the Signal inside of an effect.

 ## Clean up